VirgileDjimgou/Car-OBD-GUI-Interface/README.md

     - `sudo rfcomm connect hci0 [MAC]` you should see 'press ctrl+c for hangup'
 - Now to see if you can interface with the module:
     - `cd` into `obd-gui`
     - `python3 gui.py`, if you see the numbers and graph updating, great!
-Otherwise alt-tab to switch to the terminal and see the errors (or exit the app using alt+f4).
-I had to make some patches to get my module working, you can find them [here](https://github.com/trishmapow/python-OBD/commit/ccd3e5c71032fd30717b83d5f93613ace153dbf4).
-Check the [troubleshooting guide](https://python-obd.readthedocs.io/en/latest/Troubleshooting/) and [issues in the repo](https://github.com/brendan-w/python-OBD/issues).
+Otherwise Check the [troubleshooting guide](https://python-obd.readthedocs.io/en/latest/Troubleshooting/) and [issues in the repo](https://github.com/brendan-w/python-OBD/issues).
 You may have to dig into the pythonOBD source in `~/.local/lib/python3.7/site-packages/obd`
 - PiFace config steps:
     - unfortunately the apt and pip packages for the piface don't seem to exist anymore, so we have to install manually. `git clone` both [pifacecommon](https://github.com/piface/pifacecommon) and [pifacedigital-io](https://github.com/piface/pifacedigitalio), `cd` into the directories and run `sudo python3 setup.py install` for both modules
     - enable SPI in `sudo raspi-config`, under 'interfacing' (iirc)